-Form CT-3-S-A/B, Combined Group Detail Spreadsheet, must be filed for the members of the combined group except the payer corporation.
+Form CT-3-S-A/B, Combined Group Detail Spreadsheet, must be filed if there is more than one member in the combined group, other than the payer corporation.
 It details the individual member corporation's information.
 The lines on this form are identical to the lines on Form CT-3-S-A; therefore, separate line instructions are not needed.